Prince William County, Virginia: 18th century

-Post-Reconstruction era to present
+19th century

-On March 19, 1892, two men, Lee Heflin and Joseph Dye, were lynched in Haymarket.
+On March 19, 1892, two white men, Lee Heflin and Joseph Dye, were lynched in Haymarket.
 They had been convicted of the murder of a girl and sentenced to death, but the mob did not want to wait for the legal system.
-The men were hanged from trees at the edge of woods; then the mob shot into their bodies.
-The Washington Post said, "mob law...is a dangerous thing to encourage.
+The men were hung from trees at the edge of woods; then the mob shot into their bodies.

+The Washington Post reported, "mob law...is a dangerous thing to encourage.
 There is too much of it already throughout the country, and it spreads like a contagion so long as public sentiment tacitly approves it."
 It was unusual that white men were lynched; in Virginia and the rest of the South, black men were overwhelmingly the victims of lynching, the violence by which whites maintained dominance.
 The county was rural and agricultural for decades.

+20th century

 Into the early 20th century, the population was concentrated in two areas, one at Manassas (site of a major railroad junction), and the other near Occoquan and Woodbridge along the Potomac River, which was an important transportation route.
-Beginning in the late 1930s, suburban residential development began and new housing was developed near the existing population centers, particularly in Manassas.
+Beginning in the late 1930s, suburban residential development began, and new housing was developed near the existing population centers, particularly in Manassas.

-In 1960 the population was 50,164.
+In 1960, the population was 50,164.
 Continued suburbanization and growth of the Washington, D.C. metropolitan area caused that to increase rapidly in the following decades.
 There was expansion of federal, military and commercial activities in Northern Virginia in the late 20th century.
 By 2000, this was the third-most populous local jurisdiction in Virginia.
 From 2000 to 2010, the population increased by 43.2%.
-This was the first county in Virginia to be minority-majority: the new majority is composed of Hispanic (of any race, largely of Central and South American ancestry), African American, and Asian.
+During this period the county became minority-majority: the new majority is composed of Hispanic (of any race, largely of Central and South American ancestry), African American, and Asian.
 In 2012 it was the seventh-wealthiest county in the country.
 The estimated population of 2014 is more than 437,000.

-In 1994 The Walt Disney Company bought extensive amounts of land in Haymarket for a proposed Disney's America theme park.
+In 1994, The Walt Disney Company bought extensive amounts of land in Haymarket for a proposed Disney's America theme park.
 Local resistance to the resort, because of its perceived adverse effects on the historic Manassas Battlefield, led to its end as a viable idea.
-William B. Snyder, a local business man convinced Disney to sell the property to him.
+William B. Snyder, a local businessman, convinced Disney to sell the property to him.
 Snyder, in turn, sold off most of the land to developers, except for the 405 acre donated to the National Capital Area Council of the Boy Scouts, who used the land to create Camp Snyder for Cub Scouts.

+21st century

 The Marine Corps Heritage Museum and the Hylton Performing Arts Center opened in the 21st century.
 The American Wartime Museum is also to be located in this county.
-During the commemoration of the Sesquicentennial of the Civil War, re-enactment of the famous First and Second Battles of Manassas was planned.
+During the commemoration of the Sesquicentennial of the Civil War, reenactment of the First and Second Battles of Manassas was planned.